golaxo/goqrius/README.md

 > [!WARNING]
 > GoQrius is under heavy development.

-A powerful `filter` query parameter implementation based on [RFC 8040][rfc8040] for filtering and querying data with expressive syntax.
+A powerful `filter` query parameter implementation based on [Microsoft API Guidelines][api-guidelines] for filtering and querying data with expressive syntax.

 > [!NOTE]
 > This repository only contains the lexer-parser.